Dee-Des/record_reviews/README.md

 ## Tech
 <details>
 - PostgreSQL, integrated through Django - for Database Management
-- HTML, CSS, Boostrap, JavaScript - for Frontend Development
+- HTML, CSS, Bootstrap, JavaScript - for Frontend Development
 - Python, Django framework - for Backend Development
 - Cloudinary - API
 - Using AI tools, e.g. Copilot, ChatGPT 4.0, Diagram GPT in the planning and debugging process
 - Agile methodology - for Project planning and tracking
 - Git & GitHub - for Version Control
-- Heroku - for deployment
+- Heroku - for deployment (Sensitive data stored securely in Heroku config)
 - Font Awesome Icons, Google Fonts, Balsamiq

 ## Learning Points

 <details>
+Reinforced importance of .gitignore and secure handling of environment variables.

 The env.py got mistakenly pushed to github so I created a new database, remigrated the models and repopulated the tables.
 I removed the env.py from the latest commit but it will still appear in prevous commits.
 I generated a new Django key and a new Cloudinary API key.
 As a result of this the project was not compromised.
 Although this was frustrating I learned alot more than had I got it right the first time.
 </details>